ssschoubye/SoftwareTek-Spil/out/production/SoftwareTek-Spil/README.md

 1080p resolution with applications size at 100%.

 ## How to use the project
 When opening the project, the user sees two buttons.
 One for starting a new game and one for loading an earlier saved game.
-When opening up the program for the first time a default save file will already exist and stay like this til overwritten.
+When opening up the program for the first time, the program will give an error if trying to lead a game running as a jar file.
+This is because the program is looking for the saved game in the same folder as the jar-file itself.
 If one chooses to start a new game they will first see a choice menu, where they can choose different skins for board pieces as well as the board itself.
 Additionally board size can be chosen between three different sizes; 4x4, 8x8, 12x12.
-At last one can choose whether to play alone or play against an AI.
-(A button for playing online will also be seen on this menu, however this isn't yet functional).
+At last one can choose whether to play alone, play against an AI or play online(on LAN).
+The LAN

 Once choosing a game mode, the user will be taken to a new page where the game is shown and possible to play.
 Given that the player is playing alone, a button for saving and quitting to the main menu.
 Regardless of what gamemode is chosen, when the game is over, the user will be taken to a win/lose/draw page were they can choose to restart.

 All menus except the main menu have a button for returning to the main menu.